tamatamvan/quipper.github.io/_posts/2018-10-07-kotlin-android-migration.markdown

 The first problem we encountered was a conflict with the [Lombok](https://projectlombok.org/) library during compilation, it always shows error for any property annotated with ```@Getter```.
 For that reason we need to manually remove the annotation and generate the required getter and setters which consequentially affected a lot of code.
 The process took almost 2-3 days, and during migration we still maintain the unused getter and setters.

 ## Existing java source code
-[Kotlin visibility](https://kotlinlang.org/docs/reference/visibility-modifiers.html) access is different with java, on the existing code some implementation class is designed to be injected, so we have to violate/detour from the existing architecture.
+[Kotlin visibility](https://kotlinlang.org/docs/reference/visibility-modifiers.html) access is different with java and some *implementation classses* from existing code are designed to be injected, so we have to violate/detour from the existing architecture.

 Java Nullability, the existing code is using a lot of ```Callback``` mechanism, and since java param/property is nullable by default, on the Kotlin code any property/function that are comming from existing code is nullable unless it proven otherwise.